Old Mandarin: Sources

+Sources for Early Mandarin vocabulary and syntax include Zhuzi yulei (c.1270) and the Korean Chinese-language textbook Nogŏltae (late 14th century).

 Phonology

 The phonology of Old Mandarin is most clearly defined in the Zhongyuan Yinyun.
 The 'Phags-pa script and the Menggu Ziyun tend to retain more traditional elements, but are useful in filling in the spartan description of the Zhongyuan Yinyun.
 The language shows many of the features characteristic of modern Mandarin dialects, such as the reduction and disappearance of final stop consonants and the reorganization of the Middle Chinese tones.

 Initials

 In Middle Chinese, initial stops and affricates showed a three-way contrast between voiceless unaspirated, voiceless aspirated and voiced consonants.
 The voicing distinction disappeared in most Chinese varieties, with different effects on the initials and tones in each of the major groups.
 In Old Mandarin, Middle Chinese voiced stops and affricates became voiceless aspirates in the "even" tone and voiceless non-aspirates in others, a typical feature of modern Mandarin varieties.
 This distribution is also found in Shao Yong's 11th-century rhyme tables.

 With the exception of the retroflex nasal, which merged with the dental nasal, the Late Middle Chinese retroflex stops and retroflex sibilants merged into a single series.